Should We Adopt Green Supply Chain Management in the Construction Industry?

 Benefits of a sustainable business

-In the United Kingdom 520 construction contracts for a total value of $4.2bn and ranging from $15,000 to $150m, were analyzed to find how much social value The United Kingdom produces.
+In the United Kingdom 520 construction contracts for a total value of $4.2bn ranging from $15,000 to $150m, were analyzed to find how much social value The United Kingdom produces.
 The findings show that:

 • ROI is up by more than 10% compared with 19.55% last year